-Within this document, the details of country implementation associated with the Voluntary Principles are provided primarily for Laos as the Company's operations in Laos present the organisation's material security and human rights challenges at this point in time.
-The Laos operations continue to be the only location where proprietary, private and/or public security personnel are regularly in place to support the Company's on the ground activities C9.
+Within this document, the details of country implementation associated with the VPs are provided primarily for Laos as the Company's operations in Laos present the organisation's current material security and human rights challenges.
+The Laos operations continue to be the only location where proprietary, private and/or public security personnel regularly support the Company's on the ground activities C9.